dn-m/MusicXML/README.md

 </score-partwise>
 ```

+### `MusicXML` Representation

-### Constructing the "Hello, world!" example using the `MusicXML` library
+To construct the "Hello, world!" example in Swift looks like this:

-Let's build up this musical example from the ground up, using the `MusicXML` library.

-First, we will create our whole note:

 ```Swift
 let note = Note(